A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 Beyond its design and hydrophilic camera, the Galaxy S4 Active rarely strays from the Galaxy S4 flagship phone in any meaningful way.
 Most other specs hold steady, which is why AT&T is charging the same asking price that it does for the 13-megapixel Galaxy S4: $199.99 retail with a two-year contract.

 Those looking for a true rough 'n' tumble smartphone will find that the Active's name oversells its outdoorsy abilities.
 But if it's a fun, slightly sturdier S4 experience you want, you'll find it here.
+Also: Check out how the Active's specs compare to the entire five-phone Galaxy S4 lineup.

 Just how 'Active' is it?